Course - Laboratory Animal Science for Researchers / Course in Animal Research in Norway (CareIn) - NEVR8014

 A 3-year education at university or college level is a prerequisite in order for the participant to plan and design procedures and projects (Function (b) in the EU Directive 2010/63).

-Enrolment in a PhD programme, master programme or at "forskerlinjen" in medicine at NTNU.
+Enrollment in a PhD programme, master programme or at "forskerlinjen" in medicine at NTNU.
 PhD- and "forskerlinje"-students at the Medical faculties at UiT, UiB and UiO are given access according to a mutual agreement between these universities.
 Other people with a master's degree or education at a higher level than master's degree can apply to the course as external participants.
-More information about how to apply can be found at this link: https://www.ntnu.edu/studies/researchcourses
+More information about how to apply can be found here

 Applicants with an education lower than a master's degree are referred to the course MDV6003; Laboratory Animal Science for Researchers.